fonoster/routr/docs/api/dids/list.md

-This method returns a list of Agent resources.
+This method returns a list of DID resources.

 **URL**

-`/agents`
+`/dids`

 **Method**